 Environmental Impact

 It’s no secret that plastic isn’t keeping our environment clean.
-Just ask any sea turtle, dolphin, or albatross, and they'll tell you, far from it.
+Ask any albatross, and they'll tell you, far from it.
 Each year, we add another trillion pounds of plastic to the planet, and with less than 10% being recycled, we can expect more to end up as pollution.

 Take sponges, for example—and a fact that many people may not know or miss: conventional dish and scrub sponges are plastic.